azuredevcollege/trainingdays/day3/challenges/01-challenge-cosmosdb.md

 ![Azure Function processing events from the Change Feed](./images/cosmosdb/functions.png "Change Feed Overview")

-Let's assume the following scenario: Your application is used to query for customers based on the country it is located.
-Your sales colleagues are organized in areas, so it's a valid scenario for them.
-Unfortunately, the `customer` container is not prepared for such queries, because  In the following sample we will create an Item in the `customer` Container triggering a message to the change feed consumer e.g. in this case the Azure Function.
-In this sample the consumer replicates the message or the Item from the change feed to another container called `customerView`.
+With the change feed feature, you get a consistens, in-order stream changes within the logical partitions from your containers.

 ![Overview Change Feed with multiple consumers](./images/cosmosdb/changefeedvisual.png "Customer Container Change Feed")

 ### Sample: Create a customerView collection for query-optimized access to Customer data

-Explain the use case...
+Let's assume the following scenario: Your application is used to query for customers based on the country the customer is located.
+Your sales colleagues are organized in sales areas (countries), so it's a valid scenario for them.
+Unfortunately, the `customer` container is not prepared for such queries, because these queries would result in cross-partition statements.
+As we learned, this will effect the performance and cost of our _customer_ container.
+In the following sample we will create an item in the `customer` container triggering a message to the change feed consumer e.g. in this case the Azure Function.
+In this sample the consumer replicates the item from the change feed to another container called `customerView`.

 There are two options either to deploy the Cosmos DB via the Azure Portal or via a _bicep_ template.